MrHedmad/kerblam-paper/src/main.typ

 = Results
 == The landscape of data analysis project templates

-// I don't know if it is accepted in typography the practice of inserting a single subsection...
+// I don't know if it is accepted in typography the practice of inserting a single subsection... sounds weird to me.

 The choice of how to structure projects is an issue universally shared by anyone who performs data analysis.
 This results in a plethora of different tools, folder hierarchies, accepted practices, and customs.